How to create an Ideal Candidate Profile

 Next, you’ll need to ensure alignment among key stakeholders by discussing and agreeing on the hiring criteria.

-When we host an ICP workshop we use the Three C’s framework to get to a list of attributes.
+When we host an ICP workshop, we use the Three C’s framework to create a list of attributes.
 These 3 C’s are:

 Capability – Can they do the job?